 Actions: antimicrobial (antibacterial & antiviral), antiparasitic

-I was very excited to try Isatis, but I wasn't able to order it in time unfortunately.
-Definitely spiked my interest in this plant however with its powerful antimalarial and antiviral actions.
-Please also keep how ridiculously multifaceted plants are, and that I have only mentioned one aspect of their uses.
-People write pages of herbal monographs on just one plant/fungi.
+I was very excited to try Isatis as a herbal medicine, but I wasn't able to order it in time unfortunately.
+Definitely spiked my interest in this plant medicine with its powerful antimalarial and antiviral actions.
+Please also keep in mind how ridiculously multifaceted plants are, and that I have only mentioned one aspect of their uses.
+People write pages of herbal monographs on just one plant or fungi herbal medicine teacher, so this is just a blimp of knowledge.